 We recognise that personal development and growth is vitally important in building confidence and raising self-esteem, particularly in people with mental health problems.
 We will work with you to identify and evaluate your skills and personal qualities and support you in developing your strengths.
 We will help you identify development needs and provide a safe environment where you can explore these areas and work to improve them.

-Much of the service is provided on a one-to-one basis, usually in our Dartford Offices, but on-going support, for instance the Assisted Volunteering Scheme, may be provided over the telephone if that is best for you.
+Much of the service is provided on a one-to-one basis, usually in our Dartford Office, or Monday drop in at Gravesend.
+However, on-going support can be provided over the telephone if that is best for you.

 To be able to use these services you should: